How College Students Use AI to Navigate Course Readings: Evidence from an Eight-Week Study: Students' Prompt Analysis Results

 \subsection{Consistent Engagement Patterns Across Eight Weeks}

 To examine temporal changes in cognitive engagement, we first tested whether theme distribution varied significantly across the 8-week study period after excluding uncodable prompts ($n$ = 822).
-A chi-square test of independence revealed no significant association between week and theme distribution ( $\chi^2(21) = 19.81$, $p$ = .533).
-See Figure \ref{fig:theme_by_week} for theme distribution across weeks.
-It suggests engagement patterns were established early and persisted.
+A chi-square test of independence revealed no significant association between week and theme distribution ( $\chi^2(21)$ = 19.81, $p$ = .533), suggesting engagement patterns were established early and persisted (see Figure \ref{fig:theme_by_week}).

 To test whether this stability also held at the individual level, we conducted split-half correlations comparing each participant's theme percentages from weeks 1–4 (early) with weeks 5–8 (late).
 Among participants in both periods, high-frequent theme Comprehension showed moderate-to-strong rank-order stability ($r$ = .69, $p$ < .01), as did Reasoning ($r$ = .63, $p$ < .05).
 Students who began the course relying heavily on comprehension support continued that pattern; those who engaged more frequently in reasoning maintained that approach.
 Metacognition ($r$ = .35, $p$ = .221) and Decoding ($r$ = .17, $p$ = .569) did not show significant stability, suggesting these lower-frequency themes were more context-dependent.